| CECG

 Brian

-Research: Research has dealt with chemistry of trace metals, natural
+Research: Research interest involve chemistry of trace metals, natural

 organic materials, production and use of chemical coagulants, removal